graalvm/mx/docs/IDE.md

 2. Open the problems view:  View > Tool Windows > Problems
 3. Navigate the problems with Cmd ⌥ ↑ and Cmd ⌥ ↓

-#### Mx Development
+#### Mx and Suite Development

-Developing mx itself can also be done using IntelliJ with the python plugin (or PyCharm) and `mx intellijinit` (in the mx repository or any other mx suite) as described above is sufficient to add projects for the mx sources.
+Developing mx itself and downstream can also be done using IntelliJ with the python plugin (or PyCharm) and `mx intellijinit` (in the mx repository or any other mx suite) as described above is sufficient to add projects for the mx sources and all reachable mx suites.

-The main source code is generated as an IntelliJ project named `mx`.
+The mx source code is generated as an IntelliJ project named `mx`.
 In the *Project* view, it will appear as `src [mx]` (similarly there is the `mx_tests` project that appears as `tests [mx_tests]`).

 ##### Formatting